The X-shooter Spectral Library (XSL): Data Release 3: Merging the XSL spectra

 There is no one perfect method for determining parameters of stellar spectra spanning across the HR diagram.
-There are also some caveats to using the interpolator to determine $S_\mathrm{UVB}$, $S_\mathrm{NIR}$ and $A_V$ values.
+There are also some caveats to using the interpolator to determine $S_\mathrm{UVB}$, $S_\mathrm{NIR,}$ and $A_V$ values.
 The interpolator is less stable at the boundaries of the parameter space, where the stellar parameters are less well established, and the density of library stars is low.
-That can mean the interpolated spectrum is not so good, and the determined $S_\mathrm{UVB}$, $S_\mathrm{NIR}$ and $A_V$ values can be biased.
+That can mean the interpolated spectrum is not so good, and the determined $S_\mathrm{UVB}$, $S_\mathrm{NIR,}$ and $A_V$ values can be biased.
 As we determine $A_V$ from the VIS spectrum first, and then the $S_\mathrm{UVB}$ and $S_\mathrm{NIR}$ values from the extinction corrected UVB and NIR spectra, the latter are influenced by the accuracy of determining the first.
-Furthermore, the iterative method could introduce a drift in the $S_\mathrm{UVB}$, $S_\mathrm{NIR}$ and $A_V$ values at each iteration, where a spectrum with poorly determined values is introduced back to the interpolator, where it influences the determination of $S_\mathrm{UVB}$, $S_\mathrm{NIR}$ and $A_V$ values of another XSL spectrum to be less accurate, and so on.
-However, the immediate visual inspection of the individual results, sometimes preferring visual inspection $S_\mathrm{UVB}$, $S_\mathrm{NIR}$ values, or literature $A_V$ values, as well as comparisons with various literature data in Sect. \ref{Sec:literature}, has ensured that such systematic drift is small, if present.
+XSL stars do not have $[\alpha/\mathrm{Fe}]$ estimates, and inferring these is beyond the scope of this paper.
+We used BSTAR (Tlusty) and PHOENIX solar-scaled theoretical stellar spectra for the initial determination of the Galactic dust extinction.
+The majority of the XSL stars should follow the typical distribution of $[\alpha/\mathrm{Fe}]$ versus $[\mathrm{Fe}/\mathrm{H}]$ in the Milky Way.
+This would mean that the low-metallicity XSL stars would favour $\alpha$-enhanced PHOENIX models, instead of solar-scaled.
+This was also shown by L20 -- less than 15\% of the metal-rich XSL stars ($[\mathrm{Fe}/\mathrm{H}]> -0.5$), and about 75\% of the metal-poor stars ($[\mathrm{Fe}/\mathrm{H}]< -1.5$) prefer $\alpha$-enhanced models.
+For a given XSL spectrum, the change from solar to super-solar $[\alpha/\mathrm{Fe}]$ PHOENIX models leads mostly to a decrease in $T\mathrm{eff}$, a decrease in $\log g,$ and a decrease in metallicity.
+Therefore, using PHOENIX scaled solar models to determine the initial $A_V$ values might lead to a systematic bias of the interpolator towards lower $A_V$ values in the low metallicity regime.
+Furthermore, the iterative method could introduce a drift in the $S_\mathrm{UVB}$, $S_\mathrm{NIR}$ and $A_V$ values at each iteration, where a spectrum with poorly determined values is introduced back to the interpolator, where it influences the determination of $S_\mathrm{UVB}$, $S_\mathrm{NIR,}$ and $A_V$ values of another XSL spectrum to be less accurate, and so on.
+However, the immediate visual inspection of the individual results, sometimes preferring visual inspection $S_\mathrm{UVB}$, $S_\mathrm{NIR}$ values, or literature $A_V$ values, as well as comparisons with various literature data in Sect. \ref{Sec:literature}, has ensured that such systematic trends are small, if present.